SAP-archive/cloud-s4-sdk-pipeline-lib/README.md

   mvn archetype:generate -DarchetypeGroupId=com.sap.cloud.s4hana.archetypes -DarchetypeArtifactId=scp-cf-tomee -DarchetypeVersion=1.0.0
  ```

- In the new project there is a folder called cx-server.
+ In the new project there is a folder called `cx-server`.
  This folder needs to be copied to the future host on which the Cx Server is intended to run.

- On the host machine execute the following command in the folder cx-server.
+ On the host machine execute the following command in the folder `cx-server`.
  This will start the Jenkins server.
  ```shell
   ./cx-server start